sandeepsnairms/banking-multi-agent-workshop/python/workshop/Module-04.md

     return messages
 ```

 This new function calls some functions that already existed in the file, namely `extract_relevant_messages` and `process_messages`.
-These functions coalesce the massage structure coming back from LangGraph into a format that fits our API design.
+These functions coalesce the message structure coming back from LangGraph into a format that fits our API design.

 We've already implemented tracing at these lines: